Lindenwood University Residential Life strives to provide quality residential communities that encourage residents’ personal growth and development.

 Hotel and Rental Car Information

-If you are planning a trip to LU to visit a student, attend an event, or take a tour, the following businesses graciously offer special rates.
+If you are planning a trip to Lindenwood to visit a student, attend an event, or take a tour, the following businesses graciously offer special rates.

 (Ask for Lindenwood University rate)